Al-Caveman/hillarymail/README.md

   spam.  this way, "spam" ceases being spam, but becomes a fair trade.

-## authentication
+## initial authentication
-user with public key `PK` (be it an end user wanting to send an email, or a server wanting to relay to another server) wants to authenticate to HOST:
+user with public key `PK` wants to authenticate to a server.  the user could be a user authenticating to his local mail server, but the user could also be a relay authenticating to another relay or server.  fundamentally they are indistinguishable.

+technically, the identity of a user is his public key.  but public keys are needlessly too long to let the server, which already has the full public key, know that it is him.  therefore, we only send the `sha3_224` checksum of `PK`.

+first such user needs to get a challenge string.  he does so by:

     RESP = https://HOST/hillarymail/get_challenge?user=sha3_224(PK)